 Addiction however is also progressive – it’s grows and pushes out boundaries as continued neural networks are formed and strengthened.
 Many “high bottom” addicts are able to enter treatment and recovery far before significant consequences build up – and that’s a very good thing.

-Whether you feels too attached to food, work, people-pleasing, sex or anything else it will serve you to think about the above 2 questions – and if the answer is yes to both what might be a next step to explore it further?
+Whether you feel too attached to food, work, people-pleasing, sex or anything else it will serve you to think about the above 2 questions – and if the answer is yes to both what might be a next step to explore it further?

 Let us know if we can help.
 To you and your journey.